ShaunaGordon/shaunagordon.github.com/content/posts/2024-09-28-modernizing-react.md

 ### Reactive Members to Hooks

-I've found it easiest to start with picking out the variables and functions that are used for reactivity, because these are the things that will go into one or more `useEffect()` functions.
+I've found it easiest to start with picking out the variables and functions that are used for reactivity, because these are the things that will go into one or more `useEffect()` (or `useMemo` or `useState`, or...) functions.
 This includes legacy lifecycle hooks like `componentDidMount()`, which have been deprecated.

 For a simple example, let's say we have something like this: